Helping you respond wisely to the challenges of our time.

 Christian has been pivotal in creating the field of public innovation.
 He has inspired many through his radically generous approach to advocating for and illustrating how human-centred government could work.
 He’s the chief executive of the Danish Design Centre, where his role is to set their strategic direction and to look after their most demanding initiatives.
 Previously he was Director of MindLab, the Danish government's innovation team (2007-2014).

 Christian likes to write; for magazines like Harvard Business Review, Stanford Social Innovation Review and the Danish business and political magazine Mandag Morgen.
 He has authored seven books on design, innovation and management, from Leading Public Design, to Leading Public Sector Innovation.
 He’s a visiting associate professor at several executive education institutions, including Oxford Saïd Business School, the European School of Administration, Copenhagen Business School and Aarhus University.

 Andrea is a pioneer in using design to make places, lives and communities better and has successfully embedded that mindset into the heart of the UK government.
-Andrea has run the UK’s Policy Lab since she founded it in 2014.
-Policy Lab enables civil servants from across government to experiment with new approaches to policy problems.
-Its existence is born of a recognition that government needs to get better at policy-making; open it up, make it quicker, more digital and more connected with the people who are affected by it.
+Andrea ran the UK’s Policy Lab since she founded it in 2014 until 2020.
+It enables civil servants from across government to experiment with new approaches to policy problems.
+Its exists as a recognition that government needs to get better at policy-making; open it up, make it quicker, more digital and more connected with the people who are affected by it.
 Before government, Andrea was an industrial designer by training, an early adopter of service design and Chief Design Officer of the Design Council.

 Snowcone & Haystack